AkshitTayade/AkshitTayade/README.md

 * Looking forward to take a Web Development Courses in future besides college curriculum.
 * 🔜  Working on implementing AI on microcontrollers.
 * Learning editing photos by using Adobe Lighroom.

+### 🌱 Challenges that I’m currently challenging myself:
+Since the world is in the quarantine stage, and I’m having tremendous of spare time, I decided to take this time focusing on feeding more knowledge to myself.
+I set a couple self-challenges in order to push myself more further.